meghiaws/neural-networks/README.md

-# Perceptron Neural Network
+# Neural Networks

-An Implementation of Perceptron Neural Network in Python and Jupyter
+An Implementation of some neural networks like Hebb, Perceptron and Adaline Neural Networks along with simple character recognition example using these networks to solve solve in Python and Jupyter.

 ## Installation